 Recent Mirrorless Developments

-This has enabled them to take advantage of the speed of phase detection autofocus and the fine tuning accuracy of contrast detection autofocus in a hybrid system that’s been delivering some impressive performance in cameras such as the Fuji X-T2 and the Olympus OM-D E-M1 Mark II.
+This has enabled them to take advantage of the speed of phase detection autofocus.
+And add the fine-tuning accuracy of contrast detection autofocus in a hybrid system.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: